CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 ##### Tags for Dependent Variables
-As mentioned in the "dependent" parameter descriptionin the properties table, you can use the tags feature to ensure that your INI file "catches" all common dependent variables.
+As mentioned in the "dependent" parameter description in the properties table, you can use the tags feature to ensure that your INI file "catches" all common dependent variables.
 This feature utilizes the Biomet library function `tags_Standard.m`.
 You should list the relevant tag in the dependent field for it to work.

 For example, given the standard tags, if you put `'tag_H2O_All'` in the dependent field for a trace, all traces listed under that tag will then be a dependent of that trace.
 Tags can refer to other tags.
 You can also create site-specific custom tags by creating a `SITEID_CustomTags.m`, making sure to follow the same format as the tags in `tags_Standard.m` (see section XXX for the location where this optional file should live).